jaspergeer/Colony/README.md

 ### Prerequisites
 Java 14
 ### Installing
-Step 1) Navigate to the root directory and run:
+Step 1) Navigate to the root directory and run
 ```
 gradlew jpackage
 ```